Skip to main content

 • Have a better overall experience.

 At Children’s Mercy, we have a plan called the Comfort Promise that will help make your child’s needle procedure easier.
-A needle procedure could include a blood draw, a shot or placing an IV.
+A needle procedure could include a blood draw, an immunization or placing an IV.

 This is our Comfort Promise to you and your child: